 Aspiration pneumonia in a trauma case

-This 18 year old male was a front passenger when his car was hit a stationary pole.
+Front passenger when the car he was in, hit a stationary pole.
 The passenger was ejected from the car, lost consciousness and was intubated while in the ambulance.
 A CT trauma series was performed.

 Loading Stack -